Chman/SMAA/README.md

 This is a highly customizable implementation of [Subpixel Morphological Antialiasing](http://www.iryoku.com/smaa/) for Unity3D.

 Tested with Unity 5+ (Personal or Pro).
-Works with the deferred & forward rendering paths, in gamma or linear color space.
-Works with Directx 9 and Directx 11 targets, but it doesn't fully works with OpenGL at the moment (the edge detection pass is a bit broken).
+Works with the deferred & forward rendering paths, in gamma or linear color space, with Directx 9, Directx 11 and OpenGL targets.

 It comes with a few quality presets but you can easily build your own in the inspector.
 Every inspector setting comes with a help popup so you shouldn't have to dig into the (documented) source code.